The Moon and Venus will make a close approach, passing within 1°11' of each other. The Moon will be 26 days old.

 From Ashburn, the pair will be visible in the dawn sky, rising at 04:46 (EDT) – 1 hour and 57 minutes before the Sun – and reaching an altitude of 15° above the south-eastern horizon before fading from view as dawn breaks around 06:25.

-The Moon will be at mag -10.6, and 134340 Pluto at mag 14.7, both in the constellation Sagittarius.
+The Moon will be at mag -10.3; and Venus will be at mag -4.1.
+Both objects will lie in the constellation Capricornus.

-The pair will be close enough to fit within the field of view of a telescope, but will also be visible through a pair of binoculars.
+They will be too widely separated to fit within the field of view of a telescope, but will be visible to the naked eye or through a pair of binoculars.

 The positions of the pair at the moment of closest approach will be as follows:

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|

 The coordinates above are given in J2000.0.
-The pair will be at an angular separation of 48° from the Sun, which is in Aquarius at this time of year.
+The pair will be at an angular separation of 40° from the Sun, which is in Aquarius at this time of year.

 |The sky on 02 March 2019|

 26 days old

-All times shown in MST.
+All times shown in EST.